Bricktech2000/Atto-8/spec/microprocessor.md

 The `rot SIZE` instruction requires `18 + SIZE` clock cycles to execute, plus another `18 + SIZE` for every bit rotated.
 Consequently, `rot` can be used as a stall instruction.

 Memory reads and writes around `SP` must be idempotent, and a memory read from an address around `SP` must yield the last value written to that address.
-That is, stack memory is expected to behave like "normal" memory.
+That is, stack memory is expected to behave like “normal” memory.
 If this expectation is not fulfilled, the behavior of instructions accessing the stack is undefined.